1. To provide our family law clients with respectful, ethical and timely counsel that is thorough yet cost effective.

 - YOU NEED TO KNOW that after a divorce action is started, not all bills that you incur in only your name will be treated as marital debts for which your spouse will be liable in the final property division.

 Divorce is an emotional time, and an experienced attorney can help alleviate the unnecessary stress resulting from the legal process.
-At O’Flaherty Heim Birnbaum Kirchner & Curtis, Ltd., our family law department is dedicated to client service and efficiency.
+At O’Flaherty Law, LLC and Curtis Law Firm, LLC, our family law department is dedicated to client service and efficiency.

 Divorce proceedings incorporate all facets of family law: custody/placement of minor children, child support, maintenance, and property division.
 Throughout the process our experienced attorneys and staff work diligently to ensure that all assets are uncovered and appraised, and that the children’s best interests are considered.
 A good attorney considers all the issues in a case and knows when to settle, but is not afraid to take a case to trial.